tylertitsworth/5th-age-srd/Classes/Necromancer.md

 #### Champion Feat

-The spells _zombie form_, _ghoul form_, _ghost form_, and _vampiric form_ all function as recharge 16+ after battle spells for you, though you still memorize them as daily spells.
+The spells _zombie form_, _ghoul form_, _ghost form_, and _vampiric form_ all function as recharge 16+ after battle spells for you, though you still memorize them as full recovery spells.

 #### Epic Feat